-This regional training workshop comes within the framework of PERSGA efforts to build the capacities of its member states in areas related to oil pollution incidents and their adverse impacts on both marine environment and human health.
+This regional training workshop comes within the framework of PERSGA’s efforts to build the capacities of its member states in areas related to oil pollution incidents and their adverse impacts on both the marine environment and human health.

 The primary objective of the workshop was to enhance the awareness, capacity and capability of the members of PERSGA in contingency planning and the response to Oil and hazardous and noxious substances (HNS) incidents with a view to enable the participants to gain knowledge on dispersants and their application, with a view to enhancing PERSGA member States capability to prepare and/or update their national policies for dispersants use.